M is for Magic

 Teaser Tuesday

 Grab your current read.
 Let the book fall open to a random page.
-Share with us two (2) "teaser" sentences from that page, somewhere between lines 7 and 12.
+Share with us two (2) "teaser" sentences from somewhere on that page.
 You also need to share the title of the book that you're getting your "teaser" from...that way people can have some great book recommendations if they like the teaser you've given.
 Please avoid spoilers!
-My teaser: There are people you remember and people you dream of.
-For me, Nuria Monfort was like a mirage: you don't question its veracity, you simply follow it until it vanishes or until it destroys you. -pg.
-325, The Shadow of the Wind by Carlos Ruiz Zafón Teaser Tuesdays is hosted by MizB of Should Be Reading.
-Play along....
+My teaser: I perceived, as the shape came nearer (sight tremendous and abhorred!) that it was the wretch whom I had created.
+I trembled with rage and horror, resolving to wait his approach, and then close with him in mortal combat.
+He approached; his countenance bespoke bitter anguish, combined with disdain and malignity, while its unearthly ugliness rendered it almost too horrible for human eyes. -pg 99, Frankenstein by Mary Shelley Teaser Tuesdays is hosted by MizB of Should Be Reading.
+Play along.
+My copy was borrowed from the library.
+I am an Amazon Associate.....

 Read More